oplS16projects/FP1/README.md

 (require 'html-test1)
 (require 'html-test2)
 ```
-the two (require 'html-test)'s I had originally believed to be entered into the console, when they were part of the code itself.
+The two (require 'html-test)'s I had originally believed to be entered into the console, when they were part of the code itself.
 I finally found out I was incorrect, and the two printed to the screen properly.

-![image
 * highlights of code that you wrote, with explanation
 * output from your code demonstrating what it produced
 * at least one diagram or figure showing your work